Punch7577/Gatologger/README.md

 "The backspace button does not work properly".

-Yes, that is a problem that I am aware of.
-This is the BETA version of the keylogger, and I plan to fully resolve the issue in the final build.
+Yes, that is a problem that I am aware of, but I do not really care.

 "The logged keys do not get sent to the discord text channel even though I put in a webhook".